flpm/oak/output/lists/subjects.md

   engineering:
     name: about Engineering
     title: 'Theme: Engineering'
-    subtitle: Books about engineering, not including software engineering
+    subtitle: Books about engineering, including software engineering and programming languages
-    description: 'I have 19 books about Engineering in my bookshelf.
+    description: 'I have 19 books about Engineering in my personal library.

       ### Titles: